donutsleepy/marketplace-app/README.md

 This web application was developed as part of a university project for Network-Based Application Development (ITIS-4166).
 It is meant to replicate a marketplace domain and allow users to list and buy items.
 The app utilizes Express, Mongoose, and EJS with packages such as method-override, express-session, connect-flash, and connect-mongo.

-This project was a great learning experience for me on Network-Based App Development and modularity.
+This project was a great learning experience for me on Network-Based App Development and on modularity.
 I learned how to create an Express app and store information using MongoDB Atlas, along with persistent user session and user authentication.

-# Installation
-1. Run `npm ci` in order to install all dependencies.
-2. Rename the .env.example file to .env and fill in any necessary information.
-3. Run with `nodemon app` and go to localhost:3000.

 # Usage
 🚀 Usage